actframework/act-doc/en/di.md

 }
 ```

-When Act detect that `Bar bar` is annotated with `Context`, it will not try to create an new Bar and bind it with request parameters, instead `App.newInstance()` will be called to create the `Bar` instance and feed into the `handleXyzRequest` method
+When Act detect that `Bar bar` is annotated with `Context`, it will not try to create an new Bar and bind it with request parameters, instead `App::newInstance(Class)` will be called to create the `Bar` instance and feed into the `handleXyzRequest` method

 **Note** You don't need to add `@Context` to inject `ActionContext` object, it will always get injected into action handler if declared in the parameter list: